 The most important rate when it comes to student loans is 1-month LIBOR.
 That is what many student loan companies, including Earnest, use to set your APR.
 Earnest updates rates on the first of the month, according to the 1-month LIBOR figure published on the 25th of the prior month in the Wall Street Journal.

 If you have a variable-rate private loan, you are likely to see a change in your APR and minimum payment due when rates change.
-For example, if your existing APR was 2.60 percent and 1-month LIBOR increases by 25 basis points, or .25 percent, your new APR will be 2.85 percent.
+For example, if your existing APR was 2.60% and 1-month LIBOR increases by 25 basis points, or .25%, your new APR will be 2.85%.
+You can read more about the effect of an interest rate change on student loans on our blog.

 Will this change my payment if I have a variable rate loan?